stuffedwombat/stuffedwombat.github.io/about_throat_notes.md

 A dry world.
 Solid bricks.
 Heavy greek statues, frozen forever in fake motion.
 The living frog emerges.
 A cartoon bug scampers into the scene, turning it's head to reveal tentacles beneath it's cute face.
 The horrible face of the frog appears as a reflect in it's fake eye.
 The bug is caught under the frogs tongue.
 It's face cracks open while being swallowed.
 The corpse drops into a stomach.
 Digested.
 Turned into energy, fuelling a shining star.
 The frog croaks.
 Music.
 All frogs sing a happy song.
 A child emerges, gleefully brabbling, glowing with the light of a thousand murdered bugs.

-This is very fast paced opening contains every piece of the larger question:
+This incredibly fast-paced opening contains every piece of the larger question:
 What is the cost of bringing something new into the world?
 The energy has to come from somewhere and that place is very messy.
 It contains a lot more legs than we're comfortable with.

 Throat Notes spends the rest of it's runtime ruminating on the brutal messyness of life and art.